 The Junior Archery Program follows the CanBow Archery Skills Awards Program as set out by the Federation of Canadian Archers (FCA).
 CanBow offers young archers an opportunity to improve their shooting skills and knowledge.

-Within the Junior Program the Archers will earn badges as their skills improve.
-Once the Archer has mastered the basic skills we will have the archer begin to shoot scored rounds.
+Within the Junior Program the archers will earn badges as their skills improve.
+Once the archer has mastered the basic skills we will have the archer begin to shoot scored rounds.
 Each score will consist of 30 arrows shot in 10 ends of 3 arrows.

 The Program has four levels:

-• Level 1: Basic Form and Safety (4 badge progressions)
+- Level 1: Basic Form and Safety (4 badge progressions)

-• Level 2: Competency and Basic Equipment Knowledge (4 badge progressions) Level 3: Increased Skill and Physiology (5 badge progressions)
+- Level 2: Competency and Basic Equipment Knowledge (4 badge progressions)

-• Level 4: National Skill Level and Tournament Preparation (11 badge progressions)
+- Level 4: National Skill Level and Tournament Preparation (11 badge progressions)

-The CanBow Program incorporates 3 target sizes (80cm, 60cm, & 40cm) with the Archer working their way from the largest to the smallest target.
+The CanBow Program incorporates 3 target sizes (80cm, 60cm, & 40cm) with the archer working their way from the largest to the smallest target.

 Once a junior has earned all the badges for a particular size target they move onto the next smaller target.
-The badges earned by the Archers will be handed out on a regular basis during the year.
+The badges earned by the archers will be handed out on a regular basis during the year.

 The Canbow Badge Levels are as follows:

 Questions!
 You can direct your questions to any instructor.
-We will be pleased to answer them to the best of our abilities.
+We will be pleased to answer them to the best of our abilities or e email us at: info@sparchery.ca

 Helpful Web Links

-www.bowhunters.ca/ The Alberta Bowhunters Association (ABA) is the other provincial body in Alberta, and focuses on hunting and 3D archery.
+albertabowhunters.ca The Alberta Bowhunters Association (ABA) is the other provincial body in Alberta, and focuses on hunting and 3D archery.

 Archery for Beginners: How to Get Started